Zags, UVa remain 1-2; upheaval in rest of poll

 The Tar Heels inched up two spots after beating Syracuse and Clemson.

-Duke was No. 1 two weeks ago but dropped after Zion Williamson blew out his shoe .
+Duke was No. 1 two weeks ago but dropped after Zion Williamson blew out his shoe.
 The star freshman has missed the past three games since injuring his right knee when his left shoe gave out against rival North Carolina.
 Duke lost to the Tar Heels and then-No. 20 Virginia Tech before knocking off Miami on Saturday.

 The Blue Devils fell one spot this week.